dani763f/FLOSS-UX/index.md

 description: "This page is about creating stronger UX and design considerations in FLOSS projects"
 permalink: /
 ---
-# Design in FLOSS projects
+# Design in FLOSS Projects

 This project is dedicated to **improving, educating and creating discussion** for the benefit of everyone interested in software that resides in the realm of Free/Libre and Open Source Software (FLOSS).
 What does it take to create user experiences that rival proprietary software with huge budgets and design teams?
 Let's figure it out as a community, through discussion and cooperation!
 {: .fs-6 .fw-300 }